domwakeling/100-days-of-code/README.md

 **Thoughts**: Just when you think it's insanely difficult, it turns out there's a really simple solution ... and vice versa ...

+### Day 12: January 13, 2017

+**Today's Progress**: Node and Express

+**Thoughts**: Ran through the FreeCodeCamp module on Express, using the 'expressworks' package from Node School.
+Completed the tutorials.